Toggle mobile menu visibility

 Safeguarding for Early Years Committees

-This course will focus on the role of Early Years Committees and their responsibilities in relation to safeguarding children.
+This course will focus on the role of early years committees and their responsibilities in relation to safeguarding children.

 This training is not aimed at practitioners.
 Early years and childcare practitioners require specific training around signs and symptoms of abuse, which is covered in the Introduction to Safeguarding Children training.